Skip to content

 What Living with 1Password Actually Feels Like

-The thing I did not expect to care about was Watchtower.
-That is 1Password's built-in security dashboard, and it is lowkey brilliant.
+The thing I didn't expect to care about was Watchtower.
+That is 1Password's built-in security dashboard, and it's lowkey brilliant.
 The first time I opened it, it immediately flagged 23 passwords as weak, 14 as reused across multiple sites, and 3 accounts that had appeared in known data breaches.
 Twenty-three weak passwords.
 From someone who thought he was being careful.
 That was a humbling afternoon.
 I spent about an hour changing the worst offenders, and 1Password generated strong replacements for each one.
 Every few weeks I check back in and knock out a few more.
 It is oddly satisfying, like cleaning out your closet but for your digital life.

 The Stuff That Makes It Different

 The vault system is just really well thought out.
-I have a personal vault, a shared vault with my partner for streaming logins and the Wi-Fi password and stuff, and a separate vault for work credentials.
+I've a personal vault, a shared vault with my partner for streaming logins and the Wi-Fi password and stuff, and a separate vault for work credentials.
 Each vault has its own sharing permissions.
 My partner can see and edit the shared vault but has zero access to my work stuff.
 Simple.
 Clean.
 No spreadsheet needed to track who has access to what.

 macOS / Win / Linux iOS Android Browser Chrome, Firefox, Safari Edge, Brave >_ CLI Everything syncs instantly across all platforms

-And if you are a developer -- honestly, the developer tools alone might be worth the subscription.
-1Password can manage your SSH keys, which means instead of having unencrypted key files sitting on your disk (we have all done it, do not pretend), your SSH keys live inside 1Password and get released only after biometric confirmation.
+And if you're a developer -- honestly, the developer tools alone might be worth the subscription.
+1Password can manage your SSH keys, which means instead of having unencrypted key files sitting on your disk (we have all done it, don't pretend), your SSH keys live inside 1Password and get released only after biometric confirmation.
 Every git push, every server login, it prompts for your fingerprint first.
 It sounds annoying.
 It is not.
 It takes half a second and the security upgrade is enormous.
 The CLI tool (called op) lets you script vault interactions, inject secrets into CI/CD pipelines, and manage credentials in Docker containers without hardcoding them into your source code.
 If you have ever accidentally committed an API key to a public repo (we have ALL done it), you understand why this matters.

 The Family Plan and Sharing

 My partner and I are on the Families plan, which covers up to five people for $4.99 a month.
 That is less than a dollar per person.
 We share a vault with Netflix credentials, Spotify login, our home Wi-Fi password, the code for the garage door opener, and a few other things.
 She has her own private vault for her stuff.
-I have mine.
+I've mine.
 Neither of us can see the other's private vault unless we directly share something.

 About That Price Tag